mineus64/Planet-Generator/README.md

 ## How This Works

 This tool uses Perlin noise to sample a set of values for each pixel on the map: Height, Temperature, and Rainfall.
+The Height value is taken by sampling a number of "layers" of noise, with each subsequent layer increasing in roughness but decreasing in strength, to provide finer detail.
+Temperature and Rainfall both just use a single layer each to create a broad spectrum across the planet.

 The tool takes in an array of sample textures which are used to determine the colour of each pixel in the final texture.
 Each sample texture represents a single biome, and is coloured based on latitude (increasing from left to right) and height (increasing from top to bottom).
 Temperature values are broken into two values: High and Low, while Humidity values are broken into three: High, Medium, and Low.
 These values are used to select which texture is sampled, like so:
-0: High Temperature, high Humidity: Tropics
+1: High Temperature, high Humidity: Tropics
-1: High Temperature, medium Humidity: Savannah
+2: High Temperature, medium Humidity: Savannah
-2: High Temperature, low Humidity: Desert
+3: High Temperature, low Humidity: Desert
-3: Low Temperature, high Humidity: Swamp
+4: Low Temperature, high Humidity: Swamp
-4: Low Temperature, medium Humidity: Temperate
+5: Low Temperature, medium Humidity: Temperate
-5: Low Temperature, low Humidity: Tundra
+6: Low Temperature, low Humidity: Tundra
+Texture 0 is the ocean texture, sampled from if the height value at the given pixel is equal to or less than the sea level.
 From there, a texture is generated.
 You can optionally use the heightmap values to deform your sphere if you'd like.
 This tool can also generate a normalmap to increase the perceived detail of your planet.

 ## Settings